-A. The fair value of the unlisted options granted during the year ended 30 June 2018 were calculated at the date of grant using the binomial option pricing model.
-The fair value of options granted is allocated evenly from the grant date to the vesting date (when service condition is satisfied).
+A. The fair value of the unlisted options granted as compensation was calculated at the date of grant using the binomial option pricing model.
+The fair value of options granted is allocated to each reporting period evenly over the period from the grant date to the vesting date (when the service condition is satisfied).